amarinderthind/CGRphylo/README.md

 names(Freq_mat_obj) <- sequence_new
 ```
 ## Calculate distances
-User can use any of Euclidean (default),or  Square euclidean or Manhattan distance for the distance matrices.
+User can use any of Euclidean (default),or  Square euclidean or Manhattan distance for the distance matrices. matrixDistance function takes inputs in following way for distance calculations.

 ```
 j <- length(sequence_new)